f279801/google-translate/README.md

 - `google-translate-pop-up-buffer-set-focus`

 `google-translate-output-destination` determines translation output destination.
-If `nil` the translation output will be displayed in the pop up buffer.
+If `popup-buffer` the translation output will be displayed in the pop up buffer.
 If value equal to `echo-area` then translation outputs in the Echo Area
 (see